Sailboat Fishing Guide: How to Fish from a Sailboat

 Trolling hooks - bring some #7 or #8s, such as Mustad Big Game Stainless Steel.
 The stainless steel are more expensive, but are resistant to saltwater.
 You'll use these hooks to set up your skirted lures and ballyhoo rigs (if you can find frozen ballyhoo).

-Bait circle hooks - I like Gamakatsu or Mustad #7s.
+Bait circle hooks- I like Gamakatsu or Mustad #7s.
 The circle hooks are best for bottom dropping with live/dead bait.
 The fish is most likely to swallow the bait whole, and the circle hook helps to prevent the hook from getting stuck in deep.
 Rather, they are designed to hook them in the mouth.

+Live bait net - I'm usually able to catch a couple live bait on sabiki rigs each trip.
+I keep them alive in this Lindy Bait Tamer.
 Here's a few pictures of a fresh ballyhoo we caught with a sabiki rig after chumming the water behind our cat at anchor.
 I also rigged this one up with an Ilander torpedo style skirt.

 Lindy BaitTamer: This one is right-sized for a bareboat charter and has held up over several trips.
 You can keep it in the water when you are at anchor.
 When moving, put it in a bucket and change the water every hour to keep the fish alive.